Tax evasion a way of life in Brazil

 The cycle looks something like this: High taxes hurt business.
 Few tax evaders are punished, leading to social acceptance of tax evasion.
 While the informal sector manages to sell cheaper, the formal economy sells less.
 Lower profits stifle investments and hiring in the formal economy.
 With fewer formal jobs available, consumer spending, causing law-abiding companies to commit tax fraud in order to survive.

-As the formal market weakens, government tax receipts fall, and it raises taxes to pay for services and debts.
+As the formal market weakens, government tax receipts fall, and it increases taxes to pay for services and debts.
 Boom and bust cycles become common.

 Brazil's policy-makers are focused on fiscal austerity.
 Although the country is applauded by international bankers for its policies, economic growth over the past decade averaged 2.4 percent per year, compared with about 7 percent and 10 percent in India and China, respectively.